jasminenoack/KnowledgEase/README.md

 Questions
 - [X] View questions
-- [ ] Can be listed as anonomous
 - [X] Have answers and comments

 Answers
 - [X] Can have comments
 - [X] Are accessed nested under questions
-- [ ] User can choose the best answer

 Comments
 - [X] Can be on users, questions, or answers